s417-lama/ppopp21-preemption-artifact/README.md

 ```

 It will take tens of minutes to be completed, and a plot file (`hpgmg_plot.html`) will be output.
+The results are corresponding to Figure 8 in the paper.

 `N_SOCKETS` in `envs.bash` is the number of MPI processes used in HPGMG-FV.
 It assumes execution on one node.